abhinaya08/STA380_Exercise1/Exercise1.md

 ![](Exercise1_files/figure-markdown_github/unnamed-chunk-17-1.png)

-PCA reinforces our segments from clustering.
+PCA reinforces our results shown from clustering.
 The barplot above shows that current events, sports, food and shopping are popular while dating is unpopular among the followers of NutrientH2O on Twitter.
 Although PCA identifies 15 different segments (or directions), there is an overlap between the directions.
 K-means does a better job at summarizing the segments without penalizing the accuracy abundantly.